eclipse-archived/ceylon-lang.org/documentation/1.0/roadmap.md

 * member class refinement / type families
 * class and interface aliases
 * union and interface aliases _POSSIBLY_
+* new syntax for package and module descriptors

 ### Statements:
 * `try` with resources